dkorobtsov/plinter/README.md

 - added new tests package (can be helpful to figure out how Interceptor should work)
 - added new DefaultLogger implementation (basically just manually configured JUL logger)
 - reworked builder (to support those above mentioned changes)
-- Interceptor now pretty prints XML files as well
+- Interceptor now pretty prints XML body as well

 Basic Usage